Benchmarking the Safety of Large Language Models for Robotic Health Attendant Control: Discussion

 Several limitations of the present study point toward productive directions for future work, spanning the evaluation environment, the assessment methodology, the scope of the dataset, and the range of defense strategies examined.

 The evaluation was conducted in a simulated environment based on the RHA framework; validating these findings on physical robotic hardware, where latency, multimodal input, and real-time feedback may alter model behavior, is an essential next step for establishing the clinical relevance of the results \cite{wu2025vulnerability, yin2026safeagentbench}.
 Harmfulness judgments relied on a single LLM-as-a-Judge evaluator, and formal assessment of inter-rater reliability against human raters remains to be conducted; developing human-in-the-loop evaluation protocols, as proposed in the QUEST framework \cite{tam2024framework}, would contribute to the broader goal of standardized safety benchmarking for medical robots.
+We also note that instruction generation, rewriting, validation, and judging in this study relied predominantly on GPT-family models, which precludes ruling out shared evaluator biases; future work should incorporate an independent second-family evaluator model.

 The dataset and statistical framework also have room for expansion.
 The nine harmful behavior categories could be extended to include psychologically manipulative interactions with vulnerable patients, a risk that has received growing attention in LLM-based care contexts \cite{archiwaranguprok2025simulating}, and the mixed-effects analysis could be extended to proprietary models as architectural information becomes more available, allowing a more complete picture of what drives safety improvement across the full landscape of current LLMs.